mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 This is a starting point for my React Single Page Applications.
 Many thanks to the book SurviveJS - Webpack and React by Juho Vepsäläinen.

 ### What is this?
 This is a blank ReactJS project with all the tooling created and ready for you to use from day one.
 I've done all the busy work of creating and testing a [webpack](https://webpack.github.io/) configuration for you.
 Copy it to your computer and then start creating components in the app folder and, if needed, put tests in the tests folder.
-Use this for rapid prototyping, one-offs, experiments, or start building an app.
+Use this for rapid prototyping, one-offs, experiments, or start building a web app.
 I will keep this repo updated as I continue to learn more react, webpack and other technologies.
-Future versions may include a react-native variant.
+Future versions may include a react-native variant for building native apps.

 You really only need to know [React](https://facebook.github.io/react/) to get started.
 If you plan on writing tests, you'll need to know [Enzyme](https://github.com/airbnb/enzyme).